Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 ### <a name="R2056" />R2056 RequiredReadOnlyProperties
 **Output Message**: Property '{0}' is a required property.
 It should not be marked as 'readonly'.

 **Description**: A model property cannot be both `readOnly` and `required`.
-A `readOnly` property is something that the server sets when returning the model object while required is a property required to be set when sending it as a part of the request body.
+A `readOnly` property is something that the server sets when returning the model object while `required` is a property to be set when sending it as a part of the request body.

 **Why the rule is important**: SDK generation fails when this rule is violated.